Skip to content

 elif type_response2 is not None:

-# the response type is known and in the session
+# the type of response is known and in the session

 type_response = type_response2